Skip to main content ] Facebook Twitter Member area

 Basic home care

-Entry level home care fits under the Commonwealth Home Support Programme (CHSP), it provides basic support and care to people in their home.
+Entry level home care falls under the Commonwealth Home Support Programme (CHSP) it provides basic support and care to people within their home.

-This can include services to help you stay in your community, like social support and transport, or services that help you around the home, like domestic assistance, personal care, home maintenance, home modifications, and nursing care.
+This can include services to help you stay in your community, like social support and transport, or services that help you around the home, such as domestic assistance, personal care, home maintenance, home modifications, and nursing care.

 CHSP can provide older Australians with basic health care and aged care assistance that will keep them living independently and safely at home for longer.